When your body is aligned, you can draw a relatively straight line from your head down to your shoulders and back, hips, knees, and feet.

 If the body is supposed to work together so well, how does it get misaligned in the first place?
 Genetics or previous health conditions could be the cause.
 Aside from that, here are a few culprits:

-• Inactivity: If you aren’t regularly moving your body, you may experience muscle atrophy that causes you a lot of pain over time.
+- Inactivity: If you aren’t regularly moving your body, you may experience muscle atrophy that causes you pain over time.
 This atrophy could reduce the protection your muscles provide your bones, joints, and other body parts.
 Inactivity can also lead to changes in your nervous system.
 If you don’t use it, you’ll lose it.

-• Poor ergonomics: Many businesses are putting more and more of a focus on proper ergonomics for their employees at the workplace, addressing back problems, neck problems, tendonitis, carpal tunnel syndrome, and other possible consequences of a work setting that doesn’t lend itself to proper posture and alignment.
+- Poor ergonomics: Many businesses are putting more and more of a focus on proper ergonomics for their employees in the workplace, addressing back problems, neck problems, tendonitis, carpal tunnel syndrome, and other possible consequences of a work setting that doesn’t lend itself to proper posture and alignment.

-• Repetitive motion: Some repetitive motion can lead to musculoskeletal disorders (MSD).
+- Repetitive motion: Some repetitive motions can lead to musculoskeletal disorders (MSD).
 These injuries to muscles, nerves, tendons, joints, cartilage, or spinal discs result from repetitive physical motions.
 If your job requires you to do repetitive tasks—anything from lifting heavy objects to clicking a mouse—you could sustain injuries that result in MSD.

-• Stress: While physical stress can clearly cause injury, emotional stress also can take its toll on your posture and alignment: When the body is stressed, muscles tense up almost as a reflex to guard against injury and pain, putting tension on your spine.
+- Stress: While physical stress can clearly cause injury, emotional stress can also affect posture and alignment.
+When the body is stressed, muscles tense up almost as a reflex to guard against injury and pain, putting tension on the spine.

 You can also determine whether you’re misaligned by examining your posture and checking for imbalances in your body.
 Do you have good or poor posture?
 Is your posture better when you’re standing than when you’re sitting at your desk?